jcao-ai/ShowAndTell/readme.md

 - Xcode 9.0+ (Swift 4.x)

 ## Original Model
-This coreml model is exported from keras which is trained with MSCOCO dataset for about 40k epoches.
+This coreml model is exported from keras which is trained with MSCOCO dataset for about 40k steps.
 And presently it is not in the state of art yet.
 You may not use this in production.
 I trained the dataset with only one GTX Force 1080Ti for about 48 hours and currently don't have more time to train on it.Hope for community to keep on it.